Tshidycodes/Climate-Change-Impact-on-Agriculture/README.md

 The dataset used in this project contains climate and agricultural data of various countries.
 It was sourced from Kaggle and imported into Power Query from a locally stored Excel file.

 ### 2. **Data Preparation**
-Power Query was used to clean, preprocess, and transform the raw data for analysis.
+Power Query was used to clean and transform the raw data.

-**Data Filtering in Power Query:**

-The dataset was refined to focus specifically on the two countries central to the study: **Nigeria** and **the United States**.
+The dataset was filtered to contain the two countries central to the study: **Nigeria** and **the United States**.
 Additional filtering was applied to retain only the columns relevant to the project objectives:
 - Year
 - Country
 - Crop_Type